-If the dashboard is accessed when their meeting is in progress, and if the meeting has been enabled for In-meeting feedback, the above panel will be replaced with something like the panel on the right.
+If the dashboard is accessed when the user has a meeting in progress, and if that meeting has been enabled for In-meeting feedback, the above panel will be replaced with something like the panel on the right.

 Clicking the feedback button will immediately take the user to the pages where they can provide live meeting feedback, and see the results (if they have been shared).

 Outstanding feedback requests